 Variations in length: Another area where the third cohort of climate statements has large variations is in length and detail.
 Our methodology is limited to manually counting the pages in the PDFs lodged on the CRD Register (without adjusting for blank or pictorial pages but excluding material clearly relating to non-climate matters, e.g. financial statements or non-climate sustainability reporting).
 The chart below summarises the length of all climate disclosures lodged on the CRD Register as at 5 November 2024, split by non-MIS and MIS categories.

 Non-MIS disclosures range from 6 to 90 pages and MIS disclosures range from 13 to 130 pages.
 CREs have continued to present statements using different font sizes, number of pictures, tables, and graphs, so CRD length does not correlate with effort or level of compliance.
-However, statements shorter than 10 pages are unlikely to be compliant with NZ CS requirements as the requisite level of detail is difficult to capture in a short statement.
+However, statements shorter than 10 pages may have challenges to comply with NZ CS requirements as the requisite level of detail is difficult to capture in a short statement.

 Utilisation of NZ CS 2 adoption provisions: NZ CS 2 allows CREs to utilise up to seven “adoption provisions”, exempting CREs from certain disclosure requirements in the first year of reporting.
 The most common adoption provision utilised were adoption provisions 2, 6, and 7, relating to anticipated financial impacts, comparatives for metrics, and analysis of trends.
 Use of adoption provisions 1 and 3 are also very common.
 Adoption provisions relating to scope 3 GHG emissions were the least utilised adoption provisions.